Online: April 17, 2023, Onsite: May 6 - June 10, 2023

 Students must be able to complete eLearning coursework on a computer that is able to use Adobe Flash Player and use one of the following browser versions: Internet Explorer 7.0 and above, Mozilla 3.5 and above, Google Chrome 1.0 and above, or Safari 4.0 and above.

 Non Residential - does not include food and lodging.
-Please note that students should expect to spend at least one weekend on a clinical rotation in addition to the Saturday class time.
+Please note that students should expect to spend at least one weekend on a clinical rotation.

 Remote Medical Training HQ - Bellingham, WA